Kloudless/file-picker/README.md

   [documentation for creating links](https://developers.kloudless.com/docs/latest/storage#links-create-a-link) for a full list of the possible options available.
   Note that links to selected files are only created if the `link` configuration option is set to `true`.
+In addition, files with the `downloadable` attribute set to `false` cannot be downloaded so won't be possible to select if `link_options.direct` is `true`.

   For example: